 - Transformers: The Cobalt Sentries are part of the Decepticon Secret Police, who wield unlimited power to weed out traitors to the Decepticon cause within its ranks.

-- BIONICLE: The Dark Hunter Eliminator has the role of eliminating incompetent Dark Hunters and completing their missions.
-Because of this, he is despised by his fellow Dark Hunters and The Shadowed One keeps away from the island of Odina, where the organization's headquarters is, to prevent attempts on Eliminator's life.
+- BIONICLE: The elite Dark Hunter Eliminator has the role of eliminating incompetent Dark Hunters and completing their missions.
+Because of this, he is despised by his fellow Dark Hunters and The Shadowed One keeps him away from the island of Odina, where the organization's headquarters is, to prevent attempts on Eliminator's life.

 - The Executioner (E) units in NieR: Automata are a secret production line of YoRHa androids deployed by the Bunker to hunt down and to execute rogue agents like A2, or to keep a close eye on unreliable elements and to summarily execute them if necessary, like 2E was keeping tabs on 9S...